orrtegaaa/droneSwarm/README_v1.md

 3. The Q-table is updated using the Bellman equation.
 4. Epsilon is decayed at the end of each episode.

-Every 500 episodes, a summary is printed showing the current epsilon, mean reward, and mean steps over the last block.
+Every 500 episodes, a summary is printed showing the current epsilon, average reward, and average steps over the last block.

 #### 5. `evaluate()`
 Runs `EVAL_EPISODES` episodes using only the greedy policy (no exploration — `argmax` over the Q-table).
 Computes and prints:
-- Mean reward
+- Average reward
-- Mean number of steps
+- Average number of steps
 - Success rate (percentage of episodes where the taxi completed the task)

 #### 6. `demo()`